ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 | Name | The name of the license. |
 | Creation time | The date and time when the license was created. |
 | Status | The status of the license: \n Modifying - The license is being created. \n Installed - The license is ready to use. \n Removing - The license is being deleted. |
 {: caption="Table 1.
-Description of Caveonix RiskForesight license items" caption-side="top"}
+Description of Caveonix RiskForesight license items" caption-side="bottom"}

 ## Procedure to edit notes for Caveonix RiskForesight licenses
 {: #caveonix_license_managing_procedure-edit}

-1. Click **Resources** from the left navigation pane.
+1. Click **Resources** from the left navigation.
 2. Scroll down to the **Caveonix RiskForesight licenses** table and click the license that you want to edit the notes for.
 3. On the license details page, edit the license notes, and then click **Confirm**.